Sumitchongder/dew-p-qfl-unlearning/README.md

   has real seed-to-seed variance (visible directly in `table05_forgetting_comparison.csv`).
 This is disclosed rather than smoothed over, in line with the ablation-honesty goals in the paper.
-- Every figure and table is regenerated from `results/json/*.json` by `scripts/generate_deliverables.py`.

 ## Citation